seahrh/toy/book-crossing/README.md

 The similarity matrix is another hash table where the similarity score can be looked up by a unique composite key formed by the item pair (sort the two book ids and concatenate them).

-After collecting a set S of items similar to i, pu,i can be predicted as follows:
+After collecting a set S of items similar to i, p(u,i) can be predicted as follows:

 ![](formula.jpg?raw=true)